ajmalrasouli/free-genai-bootcamp-2025/README.md

     *   This dashboard shows the status of each service and provides links to launch them.

 5.  **Launch Projects:**
-    *   From the Launcher Dashboard, click the "Launch" link for a project.
+    *   From the Launcher Dashboard, click the link for a project.
-    *   This will open the project's specific URL (e.g., `http://localhost:8008` for Writing Practice) in a new tab.
+    *   This will open the project's specific URL (e.g., `http://localhost:8009` for Language Learning Portal, `http://localhost:8008` for Writing Practice) in a new tab.

 6.  **Managing Services:**
     *   **Use your terminal in the `Launcher` directory** to manage the services: